elephantscale/es-training-new/solr/slides/Install.md

 ## Directory Layout
-* After installing Solr, you’ll see the following directories and files within them:
+* After installing Solr, you'll see the following directories and files within them:

 * **bin/** :  This directory includes several important scripts that will make using Solr easier.
   -  `solr` and `solr.cmd` : start and stop Solr, create  collections or cores, configure authentication, work with configuration files in SolrCloud.